How do I?

 DONATE TO THE ANIMAL SHELTER

-Donations of supplies and food are accepted at the Walker County Animal Shelter, as well as Paws Pet Supply in LaFayette, anytime during regular business hours.
+Donations of supplies and food are accepted at the Walker County Animal Shelter, as well as Paws Pet Supply in LaFayette, during regular business hours.
+Please call 706-375-2100 to make an appointment.
 If you would like to make a monetary donation, please specify that the funds go to the shelter.
 You can also search the shelter’s Amazon wishlist to order items online and have them shipped to the shelter.

 FILE AN OPEN RECORDS REQUEST